ignite-analytics/website/content/produktinformasjon/produktinformasjon.en.md

 title: Product information Ignite Analytics
 date: 2019-02-20T12:09:05.000+00:00
 header: Product information Ignite Analytics
-description: Learn more about the functionality in Ignite Analytics and how the platform can help you and your business
+description: Learn more about the functionality in Ignite Analytics and how the solution can help you and your business
 image: "/images/IA Dashboard in Frame - v2.png"
 url: "/en/ignite-analytics/produktinformasjon"